Terry v. Ohio: Subsequent jurisprudence

-The Court most recently cited Terry v.
-Ohio in Arizona v.
-Johnson.
-In that 2009 case, the Court ruled 9–0 in favor of further expanding Terry, granting police the ability to frisk an individual in a stopped vehicle if there is reasonable suspicion to believe the individual is armed and dangerous.
-This fulfills only the second prong of Terry (the first prong—reasonable suspicion that a crime has, is, or will be committed—is fulfilled by whatever traffic violation prompted the pull-over).
+The court most recently cited Terry v.
+Ohio in the 2009 case of Arizona v.
+Johnson, in which the court unanimously ruled to further expand Terry, granting police the ability to frisk an individual in a stopped vehicle if there is reasonable suspicion to believe the individual is armed and dangerous.
+This fulfills only the second prong of Terry (the first prong—reasonable suspicion that a crime has, is or will be committed—is fulfilled by the traffic violation that prompted the initial stop).
 According to Whren v.
 United States, any traffic violation, no matter how small, is a legitimate basis for a traffic stop.

 In Heien v.
-North Carolina, on an 8–1 decision in December 2014, the Supreme Court of the United States expanded the reasonable suspicion factor of the Terry stop to cover a police officer's reasonable mistake of law that gives rise to "reasonable suspicion" that justifies a traffic stop under the Fourth Amendment.
+North Carolina, an 8–1 decision in December 2014, the court expanded the "reasonable suspicion" factor of the Terry decision to cover a police officer's reasonable mistake of law that gives rise to "reasonable suspicion" that justifies a traffic stop under the Fourth Amendment.